katewing/manydoors/README.md

 # manydoors
 access script for manylabs door

+features:
-use rfid to trigger actions at the manylabs door.
+1. use rfid to record entry/exit at the manylabs door.

-update ids in the github repo when new ones are available
+2. automatically updates ids from this github repo when new ones are available

-raspberry pi setup sync github repo every minute to keep ids up to date.
+3. keeps a local event log on the pi
+4. posts a enter/exit events on the #door channel of manylabs slack

 # setup